-The regulations in this handbook are valid for all students who entered the Global Economics and Management undergraduate program at Constructor University in Fall 2023.
-In case of a conflict between the regulations in this handbook and the general Policies for Bachelor Studies, the latter applies (see https://constructor.university/student-life/student-services/university-policies).
+The regulations in this handbook are valid for all students who entered the International Business Administration undergraduate program at Constructor University in Fall 2023.
+In case of conflict between the regulations in this handbook and the general Policies for Bachelor Studies, the latter apply (see https://constructor.university/student-life/student-services/university-policies).